DevSlem/AINE-DRL/docs/index.md

 * model save/load
 * YAML configuration

-If you use AINE-DRL first, please read [Getting Started](./getting-started/index.md).
+If you're using AINE-DRL for the first time, please read [Getting Started](./getting-started/index.md).